ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 It can be compiled and linked there, but not executed.

-Use the following [short link](https://godbolt.org/z/YhPzbvWTo) to further explore this program.
+Use the following [short link](https://godbolt.org/z/YhPzbvWTo) to [godbolt](https://godbolt.org) in order to further explore this program.

 If you search toward the assembly output near the bottom of the page in the right-side tab,